Class CastRepeatedlySpell

 Casts the specified

-times.
-If a SpellArg.CONDITION
+SpellArg.SPELL for SpellArg.HOW_MANY times.
+If a SpellArg.CONDITION is

-specified, the condition is evaluated after the first cast; if the condition is fulfilled according to Condition.isFulfilled(GameContext, Player, Entity, Entity)
+specified, the condition is evaluated after the first cast; if the condition is fulfilled according to Condition.isFulfilled(GameContext, Player, Entity, Entity), the casting stops.
+This works the opposite of what you

 may expect.

-, the spell will only be recast on targets that were not previously cast
+If SpellArg.EXCLUSIVE is true, the spell will only be recast on targets that were not previously cast

 on in a prior iteration.

-, the sub spell will be cast with a random target in this
+If this spell's invocation has a non-null target, the sub spell will be cast with a random target in this

-property.
+spell's SpellArg.TARGET property.
 This surprising behaviour reflects a consequence of legacy Metastone code.

 -